https://mohnfoundation.no/en/statutes-for-the-trond-mohn-foundation/

 Article 6

-The Board members shall represent a broad range of backgrounds in terms of gender, expertise and public interests.
+The board shall be broad in terms of gender, expertise and safeguarding of public interests.
 At least one of the five Board members should have professional expertise in or experience of investment management.

-The Board members serve for a term of four years.
+Board members serve for a term of 4 years.
 Board members may be re-appointed once or more.

 Article 7